Breq16/breq.dev/featured.md

 <br>

 {% capture link %}{% link _projects/4393.md %}{% endcapture %}
 {% include slide.html video="/assets/videos/4393S.webm" title="VRC Team 4393S" subtitle="My first year on a Vex team was at the Maine School of Science and Mathematics.
-We qualified for the World Championship, and my programming netted us the highest number of autonomous raking points in the State Championship." link=link %}
+We qualified for the World Championship, and my programming netted us the highest number of autonomous ranking points in the State Championship." link=link %}

 {% capture link %}{% link _projects/344.md %}{% endcapture %}
 {% include slide.html video="/assets/videos/344.webm" title="VRC Team 344R" subtitle="For junior and senior year, I helped start Scarborough HS's robotics teams.
 As a rookie team, we also qualified for the World Championship in 2020." link=link %}